Yoo0lh/pipex_tester_42/README.md

 # tester for 42 project
 this tester check if your pipex program work or not.</br>
+>Note that the tester doesn't check the norm or leak memory
 ## How do i run this tester ?

 <pre>git clone git@github.com:Yoo0lh/pipex_tester_42.git </br>./pipex_tester.sh [mode]
 </pre>
 modes :